aengwo/aengwo/README.md

 - 👋 Hi, I’m @aengwo
-- 👀 I’m interested in ...
+- 👀 I’m interested in cloud engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Azure clod computing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IOT projects
-- 📫 How to reach me ... aengwodavis09@gmail.com
+- 📫 How to reach me aengwodavis09@gmail.com

 <!---
 aengwo/aengwo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.